Deep15125/CBTC/README.md

 # CBTC
 This is CipherByte Technologies Projects.
 <br>
-It is Rock/Stone Paper Scissor Game which is built by Python.
+My Project1 is Rock/Stone Paper Scissor Game which is built by Python.